Arche Resonance Theory

 The Physics Volume of Arche Resonance Theory

 Scope: This volume begins once the pre-physical geometry and symmetry from Part 1 are in place.
-It treats spacetime, gauge structure, particle properties, measurement, and coupling as the explicitly physical part of the framework.
+It takes up the explicitly physical side of the framework: spacetime, gauge structure, particle properties, measurement, and coupling.

 Abstract

-This volume starts from the claim that Arche Resonance Theory Part1 - TUM has already established a projective geometric domain and the symmetry selected by the Archeonic tiling.
-From that starting point it derives the emergence of 3+1 spacetime, the gauge structure of the physical forces, the metric interpretation of electroweak structure, geometric accounts of mass, charge, and spin, a structural treatment of the measurement problem via the Ontological Fourier Transform, and a program for locating the fine structure constant within the theory's geometry.
+This volume proceeds from the claim that Arche Resonance Theory Part1 - TUM already established a projective geometric domain and the symmetry selected by the Archeonic tiling.
+From that basis it develops the emergence of 3+1 spacetime, the gauge structure of the physical forces, a metric account of electroweak structure, geometric treatments of mass, charge, and spin, a structural resolution of the measurement problem via the Ontological Fourier Transform, and a program for locating the fine structure constant within the geometry of the theory.

 Bridge From ART Part1 - TUM